caocmai/Next-Chord/proposal.md

 ## Challenges I Anticipate

 Finding a way to create the APP that is user friendly and attractive.
-Maybe understing how the chord wheel works to add custom chord progession.
+Maybe understing how the chord wheel works to add more custom chord progessions.
 Adding sounds to the APP.
+Resolving bugs will be definitely be a challenge.

 ## Skateboard